 We are adhering to recommendations as well as requirements set forth by the Governor, the WA State Massage Therapy Association, and the Dept. of L&I, which are mainly based on the CDC, and we have a private consultant to keep us up to date on new information and protocol recommendations who is an expert in safety and compliance and is also a medical first responder.

-In addition to the above mentioned protocols, we are also diligently practicing the following:
+In addition to online and tele screening, we are also strictly practicing the following:

 - Wearing masks.
 N95s are not obtainable unless you are a hospital, and the market is currently flooded with counterfeit and recalled KN95 masks, which is worse than nothing.
 We are doing the next highest recommendation which is surgical masks, either tied to fit closely to the face on the sides, or with a cloth mask over it for the same reason.